 Below is a color-coded map to help explain the trails in Holyrood Park.

 Below is a map of the walking routes on Google Maps.
 You can save this to your Google account and follow the map while in Edinburgh.
-The only route that is not indicated on the map is the blue route, which is the hiking trail along the top cliffs of the Salisbury crags.
+The only route that is not indicated on the map is the blue route, which is the hiking trail along the top cliffs of the Salisbury Crags.

-How to Use This Map: Click the tab in the top left hand corner of the map to view the layers (points of interest and the walking routes).
-You can click the check marks to hide or show the different walking routes.
-If you click the icons on the map, you can get more information about each point of interest.
+How to Use This Map: Click the tab in the top left corner of the map to see a list of the points of interest and to turn layers on/off.
+Click the icons on the map to get more information about each point of interest.

-Best Route to Arthur’s Seat
+What is the Best Route to Arthur’s Seat?

-Start near Holyrood Palace.
 If you have a car, park in the car park next to Queen’s Drive, just next to Holyrood Palace.
 Or walk or take a taxi to this same spot.

 Facing the Salisbury Crags, you will see two trailheads.
 Take the trail to the left (the Green Route) to ascend Arthur’s Peak.
 After a few minutes of walking, the trail will fork.
 Take the trail to the left to continue the climb to Arthur’s Seat.